madanrnsit/solodity_code/README.md

 ## Acknowledgements

-I would like to acknowledge the Remix Tutorials and the Remix website for providing helpful resources and tools for learning and developing smart contracts on the Ethereum network.
-Their tutorials and user-friendly interface have been instrumental in my understanding and development of Solidity smart contracts.
-Thank you for your valuable contributions to the blockchain community!
+I extend my heartfelt gratitude to Remix Tutorials and the Remix website for their invaluable resources and user-friendly tools.
+Their tutorials have significantly enhanced my understanding and proficiency in developing Solidity smart contracts on the Ethereum network.
+Thank you for your remarkable contributions to the blockchain community!